 Pay in Full

-Includes Maine LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Maine LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in Maine

 To start an LLC in Maine, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Formation with the Division of Corporations, UCC & Commissions.
 You can file the document by mail.
 The certificate costs $175 to file.
 Once filed with the state, this document formally creates your Maine LLC.